How to Identify the Cookies Your Site Installs in Browsers

 The development console, when used in conjunction with the other methods indicated, can be a very reliable and immediate tool for identifying cookies installed on a website.
 Below is an explanation of how to display cookies using the development console of two of the most popular and most used internet browsers, Google Chrome and Mozilla Firefox.

-Note: when you analyze a site’s cookies through the development console, always remember to do so using private/anonymous browsing mode, otherwise the results may not be accurate.
+Note: when you analyze a site’s cookies through the development console, first remember to clear cache and cookies, otherwise the results may not be accurate.

 If you use Google Chrome, this is how to proceed:

-- Once the console is open, you can view the cookies installed by the site by clicking on the “Application” tab at the top right of the console.
+Once the console is open, you can view the cookies installed by the site by clicking on the Application tab

 If you prefer to use Mozilla’s Firefox, here are the steps to follow:

-- Once the console is opened, you will need to click on the Storage tab at the top right of the page, then on the Cookie drop-down menu to view the list of cookies installed by the site up to that moment.
+Once the console is opened, you will need to click on the Storage tab, then on the Cookie drop-down menu to view the list of cookies installed by the site up to that moment